susanBuck/notes/05_Laravel/11_Databases_Eloquent_Collections.md

 When building a web application, it's good practice minimize the number of queries you're making to the database, as excess database calls can slow down a site's load time.

 One way you can optimize your application is to fetch data from an existing Collection, rather than making another round-trip query on the database.
+This comes in handy if, for example, you're dealing with a result set in which you want to suss out multiple things from that set: all the books, the first book, the last book, etc. Rather than doing a separate query for each of these needs, you can shift the responsibility over to the Collection and use the data you already fetched...

 For example, imagine at the top of a script you call upon the `all()` fetch method to grab all the books for displaying on a table in your View:

 ```php
 $books = Book::orderBy('id','descending')->get();
 ```
 Within the View, you also want to draw attention to the the most recently added book to the collection.

 To gather this info, you could run this query: